metaplex-foundation/docs/docs/03-developer-tools/00-sugar/05-reference/01-commands.md

 The `deploy` command will write the information of your cache file to the Candy Machine account on-chain.
 This effectively creates the Candy Machine and displays its on-chain ID &mdash; use this ID to query its information on-chain using an [explorer](https://explorer.solana.com/).
 You can specify the path for the configuration file with the `-c` option (default `config.json`) and the name of the cache file with the option `--cache` (default `cache.json`) in case you are not using the default names.

-After a successful 'deploy', the Candy Machine is ready to be minted according to its `goLiveDate` and `whitelistMintSettings`.
+After a successful deployment, the Candy Machine is ready to be minted according to its `goLiveDate` and `whitelistMintSettings`.

 > **Note:** The authority wallet (the one used to create the Candy Machine) can mint bypassing the `goLiveDate` setting.